Joseph Philbrick Webster: Life and works

 J.P.
 Webster was born in Manchester, New Hampshire on February 22, 1819.
 From an early age he expressed an interest and talent in music, and went on to study with distinguished composers such as Lowell Mason and George James Webb, including a three-year course of study beginning in 1840 in Boston.
-Afterwards he travelled extensively throughout the Eastern United States as a concert singer, including notable stays in New York City and Madison, Indiana, where he performed with the famous "Swedish Nightingale" Jenny Lind, as her pianist.
+Afterwards he travelled extensively throughout the Eastern United States as a concert singer, including notable stays in New York City and Madison, Indiana, where he performed with the famous "Swedish Nightingale" Jenny Lind, as his pianist.
 After years of travel, Webster eventually settled in Racine, Wisconsin.

 Sometime before 1859 Webster developed what was commonly called "Lake Michigan Throat", a severe form of bronchitis, forcing him to abandon his singing career and move himself, and by then a wife and children, farther south and away from the lake to Elkhorn, Wisconsin.
 No longer having the strength in his voice for singing, Webster turned his attention to composing music.
 This was a passion that would produce over 1,000 songs, including music for ballads, hymns, patriotic drama, and a cantata.

 During the Civil War years Webster taught and composed a variety of songs related to the war.
 He also participated as a drill sergeant for the Elkhorn "Wide Awakes", whose role was to act as the local home guard.
 As the war began to close, Webster returned his focus to writing ballads and hymns.
 About this time he also opened what was considered a "respectable saloon", which attracted young literary men of the town with which he would have future musical collaborations.
 One of these young men was Sanford Fillmore Bennett, who would later write the lyrics for "In the Sweet By and By".

 Webster remained in Elkhorn until his death on January 18, 1875, at the age of 55.
 He is buried at the Hazel Ridge Cemetery in Elkhorn, where his epitaph reads, "Joseph P. Webster.
 In the Sweet By and By We Shall Meet".
 His former residence is now the home of the Walworth County Historical Society, which acts as a museum to both Webster and thousands of Civil War era antiques and unique items.